Charlotte Söderström

 Charlotte Söderström (born 1977) is a Swedish billionaire.
 She is an heir of the fashion company Hennes & Mauritz (H&M), which was founded by her grandfather Erling Persson in 1947.
-As of June 2020, her net worth is estimated at US$1.5 billion.
+As of December 2023, her net worth is estimated at US$1.8 billion.

 Early life

-She grew up in Sweden, the daughter of Stefan Persson and Pamela Collett.
+Charlotte Söderström grew up in Djursholm, Sweden, as the middle child of Stefan Persson and the photographer Pamela Persson, née Collett-Larson.
+She is the sister of Karl-Johan Persson and Tom Persson and the granddaughter of H&M founder Erling Persson.

 Career

-She works H&M sponsorships and runs a stud farm.
+Charlotte Söderström runs Stud Arch together with her mother Pamela Persson and works part-time with sponsorship within H&M. She is the owner of the horses H&M Indiana and H&M All In, which together with riders Malin Baryard-Johansson and Peder Fredricsson won Olympic gold in team jumping in Tokyo 2021.

 Personal life

-She is married with three children and lives in Stockholm.
+She is married, has three children and lives in Stockholm.